Aggregation of financial markets: Limit order book markets

-The RSF and RDF play a similar role as the cumulative distribution function and the complementary cumulative distribution function (or tail distribution function) which are known to characterize Borel probability measures on the real line.
+In the literature, RSF and RDF are also referred to as bid and ask depth or liquidity curves.
+They play a similar role as the cumulative distribution function and the complementary cumulative distribution function (or tail distribution function) which are known to characterize Borel probability measures on the real line.

 \begin{proposition}[Characterization of supply measures via remaining supply functions] Consider a Borel measure~$\mu_s$ on the space~$(0, \infty)$.
 Then~$\mu_s$ is a supply measure if and only if the function~$F_s:(0, \infty) \to (0, \infty) $ given by~$F_s(p) := \mu_s ((0,p]) $ is a remaining supply function in the sense of Definition~\ref{def:remaining_demand_supple_function}. \end{proposition}